Chart Color Schemes

 Residential development activity is lower than average in Rosehill - Harris Park according to AreaSearch's national comparison of local real estate markets

-Rosehill-Harris Park has recorded approximately 40 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, around 204 homes were approved, with an additional three approved so far in FY26.
-Despite recent population decline, development activity has been relatively adequate, which is beneficial for buyers due to more affordable housing options.
+Rosehill - Harris Park has recorded approximately 40 residential properties granted approval each year.
+Over the past five financial years, from FY21 to FY25, a total of 204 homes were approved.
+As of FY26, three homes have been approved so far.

 Frequently Asked Questions - Development